anthill/pheromon/README.md

 ## Overview

 **Pheromon is a open innovation project to deploy, administrate and harvest data from a swarm of sensors**.
-It has been developed in the scope of project 6element dedicated to waste optimisation.
+It has been developed in the scope of project 6element dedicated to waste optimisation, and is now in production on the projet vamos.

-**Learn more about 6element in our [dedicated page](http://ants.builders/pages/6element.html) or in [this Medium article](https://medium.com/ants-blog/6element-534ffbe2a60f)**.

-**Use our open API, you can consult the [dedicated wiki](https://github.com/anthill/pheromon/wiki/API-documentation)**.
+**Use our open API, you can have a look at the [dedicated wiki](https://github.com/anthill/pheromon/wiki/API-documentation)**.

 ![Image Alt](https://docs.google.com/drawings/d/1a-9oJr7eGid59iTj12dici8-Qb83j9Y7QbTz34jCo_M/pub?w=960&h=720)

 Pheromon communicates with sensors over TCP using MQTT protocol.
 The MQTT broker dispatches the messages depending on the publish/subscribe status of various clients on various subjects.
 For example, a meteorological sensor will publish on the topics `rain` and `temperature` while a sensor measuring peoples fluxes will publish on `wifidevices` and `bluetoothdevices`.
 Meanwhile, the admin interface can publish to all sensors on the `all` topic, or to one particular sensor on `mySensorId` topic.
-More on the topics later on.

 All the messages are persisted in a database that can be queried by a API able to answer queries like "give me all mesaurements of sensor X since Y".

-## 6brain

-**[6brain](https://github.com/anthill/6brain)** is the sensor counterpart of Pheromon.
-It is the code you need to have on your sensors so that they can communicate with Pheromon.

 ## Clients